ElazarK/content-docs/scripts/OnboardingCleanup.md

 title: Onboarding Cleanup
 ---

-Cleans up the incidents and indicators created by `Onboarding Integration`.
+Cleans up the incidents and indicators created by the `Onboarding Integration` command.

 ## Script Data
 ---